Christiana Bennett: Career

-Bennett was born in Townsend, Mass.
+Bennett was born in Townsend, Massachusetts.
 She said she was inspired to take up ballet after watching The Nutcracker on television when she was two years old.
 She recalls that she announced to her parents that evening that she was going to become a ballet dancer.
 She began to take lessons at the age of six, as her mother was initially reluctant.
 This opinion changed only when Bennett's mother fell pregnant once more and wanted to find an activity for Bennett to do.
 Bennett gave up ballet following an injury to her ankle while she was in High School.
-It was only after graduation that she began once more following the suggestion of a teacher.
+It was only after graduation that she began once more, following the suggestion of a teacher.
 Bennett had surgery on her ankle and was told by doctors that she would be unable to dance, and probably walk with a limp for the rest of her life.
 Despite this, she continued to dance and routinely purchases high heels each year on the anniversary of that discussion with doctors.